gyorokpeter/qtcp/README.md

 This is a library that can open raw TCP connections for a q process to communicate through.
 It serves the same purpose as my other project ```qtcpproxy``` but this is in-process.
 The reason I took so long to make this is that using sd1/sd0 (which is required for making proper worker threads) on Windows is not trivial.

 See tcp.q and test.q for example usage.
-The functions labelled as "callback" could be redefined to provide custom behavior.
+The functions labelled as "callback" can be redefined to provide custom behavior.

 # build

-Windows only: run b.cmd (requires k.h and c.dll from the Kx website)
+Windows only: create `config.cmd` based on the example and run `b32.cmd` and/or `b64.cmd` (requires k.h and c.dll from the KxSystems/kdb project)

 # API